 We aim for the children to understand and be able to use the fundamentals of Mathematics.
 We teach children to reason mathematically and develop the thinking skills to allow them to solve problems which are the skills we feel make Mathematics relevant to life outside the classroom.
 We aim to foster an enjoyment and enthusiasm for Mathematics in lessons.
 The main focus areas (following the 2014 National Curriculum) are Number (includes place value, + - x ÷, fractions, decimals, percentages and algebra), Measurement, Geometry (includes properties of shape, position and direction), Statistics (ability to interpret and present data, ratio and proportion).

-In the Foundation Stage, the children work towards the Early Learning Goals in the area of Mathematics which comprise Number, Shape, Space and Measures.
-This is taught in a multitude of ways in and outside the classroom through play and through specific teacher-led activities.
+In the Foundation Stage, the children work towards the Early Learning Goals in the areas of Mathematics which comprise Number, Shape, Space and Measures.
+This is taught in a multitude of ways, inside and outside the classroom, through play and through specific teacher-led activities.
 Our EYFS team use the school's sensory garden as a setting for maths lessons that link the curriculum with a setting that the children are familiar with.
 These lessons allow the children to create links between their learning and the real world.

 Throughout the school we combine the White Rose Maths scheme with elements of Big Maths to ensure that we approach each mathematical strand in a variety of different ways, with a clear focus on the small steps involved in children fully understanding a concept.
 Planning of maths units is adaptive and tailored to the needs of each class.